THE SUNDERLAND SITE - PAGE 102

 Corrections in any of the material which follows, however tiny, would be most welcome.
 And additions, of course!
 Test.

 Meanings on this page ...
-Arcform, bark, barque, barquentine, Blackwall frigate, brig, brigantine, cementing, clipper, coble, composite construction, corrugated ship, foyboat, galiot, holder-up, hulk, keel, keelboat, lascar, optical marking or lofting, patent log, schooner, ship, snow rigged, tonnage, turtleback, 'tween decks, Warrior Class tugs, whaleback ships, woodbine funnel.
+Arcform, bark, barque, barquentine, Blackwall frigate, brig, brigantine, cementing, clipper, coble, composite construction, corrugated ship, cutter, foyboat, galiot, holder-up, hulk, keel, keelboat, lascar, optical marking or lofting, patent log, plater, schooner, ship, sloop, snow rigged, tonnage, turtleback, 'tween decks, Warrior Class tugs, whaleback ships, woodbine funnel.

 To search for specific text on this page, just press 'CTRL + F' & then enter your search term.